This is for Christopher!

 Guinness would be an obvious choice for the occasion but I went for Coopers Pale – of course.
-Some said Guinness is a bit overpowering and I would think so too.
+Some said Guinness is a bit overpowering and I would think so too but might novel.

 With the seasonings – Garlic, Mustard, Paprika use as much as you like, I went heavy on the garlic and paprika.

 As always remember that the correct level of salt can make or break all foods so use taste here.
-Hint: if it’s going with beer then salty is more fun.
+Suggestion: if it’s going with beer then salty can be more fun.

 Melt everything in a saucepan stirring over a low heat.
 When it looks right you’re done!
 Some recipes used a blender to mix it together, I guess that would work but there wasn’t one where I was cooking.